|Pesticides toxic to honey bees|

 Anyone growing edible produce in their garden will know how important our native bees are in maximizing yields through cross pollination.
 However using systemic insecticides on any flowering plants can have catastrophic effects on local bee populations.
 Over the years the government has removed licensing for many of these indiscriminate products, but one that still remains is ‘Provado’ which notably contains the active ingredient Imidacloprid.

 Dr Beau Lotto and Dr Martina Wicklein at the Institute of Ophthalmology have also shown that bees can identify a particular flower among a grid of 64 flowers when each is set on a black background.
 This is even possible when they are illuminated under four spatially distinct lights.
-This shows us that bees' colour constancy abilities seem to hold true even in stuations more complex then they would expect to encounter under normal field conditions.
-This enables bees' to easily identify a specific plant species soley from its particular colour shade.
+This shows us that bees' color constancy abilities seem to hold true even in situations more complex than they would expect to encounter under normal field conditions.
+This enables bees' to easily identify a specific plant species solely from its particular color shade.
 Combined with their unique 'waggle dance' which is used to inform other worker bees the direction and distance of nectar rich grounds, you can easily end up with many worker bees from the same hive visiting the same patch of contaminated flowers day after day after day.

-With disturbing research such as this becoming ever more common place, the practice of gardening organically has never been so important.
-But more significantly, it carries strong evidence as to why the licences for Imidaclprid and any other similar product should be revoked.
+With disturbing research such as this becoming ever more commonplace, the practice of gardening organically has never been so important.
+But more significantly, it carries strong evidence as to why the licences for Imidacloprid and any other similar product should be revoked.

 |Click onto the above image for the 'Seeds of Eaden' seed shop|

 For related article click onto the following links: